valentinjoseph/lifescihub/README.md

 - `OpenAI` is used to transform article content into concise business-watch summaries
 - `Excel export` provides a business-friendly deliverable for stakeholders
 - `Google Drive` distributes the latest workbook automatically
-- `Caddy` terminates HTTPS and publishes the site on its own domain
+- an optional reverse proxy can terminate HTTPS and publish the site on your own domain

 At a high level, the architecture is: